Skip to main content

 toegankelijkheid links weergaven

-Backend template with a custom font size
+Backend template with custom font size

 toegankelijkheid groot lettertype

-This way you can make the administration part of your website accessible, but of course it remains up to you to also make the website accessible to visitors.
+This way, you can make the administration part of your website accessible, but of course it remains up to you to also make the website accessible to visitors.

 joomla4 extratoegankelijkheidsopties